 It is my desire to help you understand how God is involved in all of marriage, and how we can grow and change over the years.

-I don’t consider myself an “authority” in this area.
-However, I still believe in the power of personal stories; I hope mine makes a difference today.
+I don’t consider myself an “authority” in this area of contraceptives or family planning but I believe in the power of personal stories; I hope mine makes a difference today.

-Just so we are on the same page, here are my working definitions for birth control, family planning and contraception, from faithful Google.
+Just so we are on the same page, here are my working definitions for birth control, family planning and contraceptives, from faithful Google.

 - Birth control – the act of preventing pregnancy.